SutantoAdiNugroho/ppdb-smkn1nawangan/README.md

 ## PPDB SMKN 1 Nawangan

-A front end web project of PPDB SMKN 1 Nawangan<br />
+A front end web of PPDB SMKN 1 Nawangan<br />
 In the project directory, you can run:

 ### `yarn start`